praveentcom/applaunch-wiki/src/content/home.md

-**StoreReady** is designed to help you accomplish more with less effort.
+**AppLaunch Wiki** is designed to help you accomplish more with less effort.
 Built with a focus on simplicity and power, our app combines elegant design with robust functionality to deliver an experience you'll love.

-## Why Choose StoreReady?
+## Why Choose AppLaunch Wiki?

 Experience the perfect blend of **intuitive design** and **powerful features** that adapts to your needs.
-Whether you're managing tasks, connecting with others, or tracking your progress, StoreReady makes it effortless.
+Whether you're managing tasks, connecting with others, or tracking your progress, AppLaunch Wiki makes it effortless.

 ### ✨ Key Features